sammi-turner/Blog/setting-forth-in-c.md

 ## What does getVedder() do?

-1. Declares a pointer to a local 'eddieVedder' array.
-2. Reserves a chunk of memory for the array using 'malloc'.
+1. Reserves a chunk of memory for the 'eddieVedder' array using 'malloc'.
-3. Copies our hard-coded lyrics to the array.
+2. Copies our hard-coded lyrics to the array.
-4. Returns a pointer to the array.
+3. Returns a pointer to the array.

 ## What does the main function do?